DmiPy/Data-Visualization/README.md

 But first, what is *_GDP_*?
 GDP measures the monetary value of final goods and services.
 Simply speaking, the higher the GDP, the better the life in the country.
+If you have some more questions about GDP, then feel free to read [this article](https://www.imf.org/en/Publications/fandd/issues/Series/Back-to-Basics/gross-domestic-product-GDP#:~:text=GDP%20measures%20the%20monetary%20value,the%20borders%20of%20a%20country.).

 ### 1. GDP Development